๐Ÿฅš JS1

 The computer knows ls means “list the files and directories in the current directory”.

 During the execution of a computer program, a computer will store and modify data ๐Ÿงถ ๐Ÿงถ data Data is information.
 Text, images, numbers are all forms of data.
-The data in a executing program is sometimes called the state.
+The data in an executing program is sometimes called the state.
 A computer program will modify data with operations ๐Ÿงถ ๐Ÿงถ operations Operations modify or create data, from the current data in the program.
 Adding numbers, joining words, changing text to ALLCAPS, are all operations.

 ls is a shell command.
 Shell is a programming language we use to interact with the files and folders on our computer.
 You already know at least two more programming languages.
 Can you name them?